MILE HI GOLDEN RETRIEVER CLUB BREEDER REFERRAL

 To be listed, breeders have agreed to follow the code of ethics of the Golden Retriever Club of America, and meet all additional requirements as listed below.
 MHGRC breeders are not commercial vendors or brokers, and they are not in the business of selling dogs.
 MHGRC breeders are breed fanciers who are dedicated to the health and future of the breed.
 Their primary goal for any breeding is to ensure the health and quality of the dogs they produce in pursuit of their hobby.
 The breeder list is updated annually to ensure breeders are current in meeting these requirements.

-To be listed on the Breeder Referral list, an individual must have been a Mile Hi member for at least six months.
-There is an annual fee of $25.00 to be listed.
+To be listed on the Breeder Referral list, an individual must have been a Mile Hi member for at least six months, pay an annual fee of $25.00, and volunteer (8) hours at/for a club event, to be listed.

 What is a Well-Bred Golden Retriever?